 For more information on taxation and tax rates see Part G section 5.

-For an Australian Apprentice to claim the New Energy Apprentice Support Payment:
+For an Australian Apprentice to claim the KAP payment:

 - all standard requirements for claiming payments must be met; and - the Australian Apprentice must lodge their claim through the Apprenticeships Data Management System, unless otherwise specified.